-The physical adept can become noticably broken if you use initiation to offset the Essence cost of cyberware.
+The physical adept can become noticeably broken if you use initiation to offset the Essence cost of cyberware.

 The chemical DMSO.
 If you splash it on someone, it allows for other chemicals to be absorbed into the DMSO-coated skin.
 Additionally, armor has little to no effect, so if someone hits you you with it, you WILL be affected.
 The end result being that if you mix DMSO with poisonous drugs and load it into a squirt gun, you get a super soaker that deals one-hit kills.
 You can hear details about how this can affect a game environment in this video.

-In the Genesis game, there's a shop you can sell stolen data to.
+Game Breaker: There's a shop that will buy stolen data.
 This is easily the most profitable activity in the entire game, enabling you to quickly upgrade your deck to steal larger and more valuable files, in addition to making it trivially easy to obtain all the best equipment.
-To give an example of just how broken it is, a single-run on a high-end system will with near-certainly net you three times more cash than a shadowrun from even the most well-paying client, and that's at a minimum.
+To give an example of just how broken it is, a single-run on a high-end system will near-certainly net you three times more cash than a shadowrun from even the most well-paying client, and that's at a minimum.
 A single file from the big corporations can be worth three times as much as a single shadowrun, sometimes even more.
 You can even do it in tandem with a hacking shadowrun to get the karma payout in addition to the money.